shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 #### Complete Removal

-First, we can explore and delete the applications either one-by-one or in batches.
+First, we can explore and delete the applications either one by one or in batches.

 Get a list of all applications